edgio-docs/edgio-docs/guides/security.md

 5. Select the _Set all rules to …_ dropdown.
 Hover over the dropdown for the rule group's description.
 6. Choose the action for the group: _Off_, [_Flag_, or _Block_](#section_what_is_the_difference_between_flagging_and_blocking_a_rule_or_rule_group_).
 7. When you’ve made all your changes, select _ACTIVATE_.
+You will see a popup confirming the rule changes.
+When your changes have deployed, the version will update with the next number.

 ---